de-frogg/de-frogg/README.md

 ---

 ### 📌 Pinned Projects
-- 🚀 Go-based tools and CLI experiments (in progress)
+- 🚀 Python-based tools and CLI experiments (in progress)
-- 📊 Mini-labs with PostgreSQL, Redis, Prometheus, Zabbix & Grafana (in progress)
+- 📊 Mini-labs with PostgreSQL, Linux, Prometheus, Grafana & Docker (in progress)
 - ⚙️ Bash scripts for Linux automation  (in progress)

 ---